On the Limitations of Fractal Dimension as a Measure of Generalization: Grid Experiments and Correlations

+We have established that for some batch sizes, the correlation between PH dimension and generalization is significantly influenced by learning rate.
+We now seek to determine the existence of a causal relationship between the PH dimension and the generalization gap, basing our study on that of \citet{jiang_fantastic_2019}.
+If a causal relationship does exist, then a low PH dimension caused by a variation of hyperparameters would consequently cause the generalization gap to be small.
+If a causal relationship does not exist, then the variation of the hyperparameter would cause both the PH dimension and generalization gap to be low, without any meaningful effect between the PH dimension and generalization gap.
+An illustrative example of these scenarios is provided in Figure \ref{fig:cond_indep_test_hypothesis}.

+To distinguish between these two scenarios, we conduct a conditional independence test by computing the conditional mutual information (CMI) \citep{jiang_fantastic_2019} as defined in Appendix \ref{app:def_CMI}.
+The CMI vanishes to zero if and only if $X\perp Y\,|\, Z$, i.e., $X$ (PH dimension) and $Y$ (generalization gap) are conditionally independent given $Z$ (hyperparameter).
+Given the discrete nature of our selected hyperparameters, we empirically determine the probability density functions.
+To assess the significance of the computed CMI, we generate a null distribution for the CMI under local permutations of $X$ or $Y$ for fixed hyperparameter values, where ``local'' here refers to the group of realizations of $X$ and $Y$ generated under the same hyperparameters $Z$ \citep{kim2022localpermutationtestsconditional}.
+The null hypothesis implies that $X$ and $Y$ are conditionally independent, in which case the CMI is invariant to permutations.
+We reject the assumption of conditional independence if the CMI lies in the extremes of the null distribution.

-Table \ref{tbl:cmi} shows the results of the conditional independence test between PH dimensions and generalization conditioned on learning rate for fixed batch sizes.
-Within the table, a p-value smaller than a significance level of 0.05 indicates the existence of conditional dependence.
-Hence, we observe that for the models trained on MNIST data and for most batch sizes, the PH dimension and generalization can be considered to be conditionally independent.
-On the other hand, for the models trained on the CHD, for most batch sizes, the PH dimension and generalization are seen to be conditionally dependent.
+Table \ref{tbl:cmi} contains the results of the conditional independence test between PH dimensions and generalization conditioned on learning rate for fixed batch sizes.
+Within the table, a $p$-value > 0.05 implies the acceptance of the null hypothesis of conditional independence ($H_0$ in Figure \ref{fig:cond_indep_test_hypothesis}), whereas a $p$-value \(\leq\) 0.05 indicates the existence of conditional dependence ($H_1$ in Figure \ref{fig:cond_indep_test_hypothesis}).
+Hence, we observe that for the models trained on MNIST data and for most batch sizes, the PH dimensions and generalization can be considered to be conditionally independent.
+For the models trained on the CHD, for most batch sizes, the PH dimensions and generalization are seen to be conditionally dependent.